 The Oregon Health Authority will contact qualified Oregonians directly to let them know how to enroll.
 Learn more about fast-track enrollment.

 For all types of coverage: Cover Oregon is one-stop shop

-Paper applications will be available in multiple languages, and community partners will be available to help people with the application if needed.
+Paper applications are available in multiple languages, and community partners are available to help people with the application if needed.
 A list of community partners and agents is available on CoverOregon.com.
-Help is also available by calling 1-855-CoverOR (1-855-268-3767) or at all Oregon Health Authority and Department of Human Services offices.
+Help is also available by calling 1-855-CoverOR (1-855-268-3767).

 Coordinated care – the Oregon difference